opendatahub-io-contrib/data-mesh-pattern/docs/2-platform-work/2-argocd.md

    helm repo add redhat-cop https://redhat-cop.github.io/helm-charts
    ```

 4. We configure the cluster scoped ArgoCD Operator so that we may create a privileged Team based ArgoCD instance.
+Ideally we want a less privileged instance that just controls our teams namespaces - but for now this will suffice.
 [Read more about aligning Teams and ArgoCD here.](https://github.com/redhat-cop/helm-charts/blob/master/charts/gitops-operator/TEAM_DOCS.md)

     ```bash
     run()